Back to Top

 "You can drive those wheels to the end of the road, you will still find the past behind you.
 Try to deny the weight of the load, try to put the sins of the past behind you."

-But there is a more underlying and, quite frankly, Machiavellian aspect to the insistence of traditional gender roles in our culture; one that seeks to thrust an entire segment of our society into second-class citizenship, or worse.
-Not only are women, regardless of age, social position, or individual ability, being systematically stripped of their rights to have any voice in their own future, they are now also being stripped of their own bodily autonomy.
-But that's really a topic all on its own.
+But there is an underlying and, quite frankly, more Machiavellian aspect to the insistence of traditional gender roles in our culture; one that seeks to thrust an entire segment of our society into second-class citizenship, or worse; slavery.
+Not only are women, regardless of age, social position, or individual ability, being systematically stripped of their rights to have *any* voice in their own future, they are now also being stripped of their own *bodily autonomy*, but that's really a topic all on its own.
+Here's what seems strange and unusual to me.
+There are actually women out there who are 'actively advocating' for the repeal of those hard-won rights granted to women even in the past century.
+Seriously, what gives?
+Personally, it would not surprise me to find out that the primary lifegoal of these women was (and is) to simply be a trophy wife.

 "Roll away the stone, roll away the stone.
 If you could just move yours, I could get working on my own."